jundalisay/superb/content/en/research/einstein/relativity/section-04.md

-+++
+---
+title: "The Galileian System Of Co–ordinates"
+heading: "Section 4"
+date: 2022-04-24
-title=  "The Galileian System Of Co–ordinates" heading=  "Section 4" description=  "The Classical movements of Galilei-Newton are valid only for a Galileian system of coordinates (material layer)" image=  "/covers/rel.jpg" linkb=  "/research/einstein/relativity/section-03" linkbtext=  "section-3" linkf=  "/research/einstein/relativity/section-05" linkftext=  "section-5"
+description: "The Classical movements of Galilei-Newton are valid only for a Galileian system of coordinates (material layer)"
-+++
+image: "/covers/rel.jpg"
+---

 <!-- > *Translator's note=  Einstein gets his 'reference frames' from Galileo, which is also the source of spatial movement of Superphysics.
 So far so good Einstein! -->